 For instance, the minimum capital requirement in Vietnam for setting up a business is lower than in other SEA nations.
 There are also numerous government incentives in place in countries such as Vietnam, and Indonesia which makes investing in Southeast Asia profitable.

 Regional & Economic Stability in Southeast Asia

 East Asia has been politically and economically stable for the past four decades.
-The absence of any major conflicts among SEA nations facilitates Asia’s integration into global supply chains and foreign investment flows, all of which contributes to the continent’s most prominent achievement: the alleviation of poverty for hundreds of millions of people and the emergence of a global middle class that has reshaped the global economy.
+The absence of any major conflicts among SEA nations facilitates Asia’s integration into global supply chains and foreign investment flows, all of which contribute to the continent’s most prominent achievement: the alleviation of poverty for hundreds of millions of people and the emergence of a global middle class that has reshaped the global economy.